Why long-term investing matters

 Share

-Source: RBC Brewin Dolphin / Refinitiv Datastream
+Source: RBC Brewin Dolphin/LSEG Datastream

 Neither simulated nor actual past performance are reliable indicators of future performance.
 Performance is quoted before charges which will reduce illustrated performance.